anullator/Movie-Picker/PROPOSAL.md

 - OMDb
 - YouTube
+- Streaming Availability by Movie of the Night (Rapid API)
 - Just Watch API? - if access to API is approved in time

 ## MVP (Minimum Viable Product)